How Do You Make German Nouns Plural?

 mistakeder Irrtumdie Irrtümer

-⭐ Some masculine nouns have the plural “-en” or “-n”:
+5. Some masculine nouns form their plural with “-en” or “-n.”

 WordsSingularPlural